 When traveling to Cartagena, one feels as if coming upon the fortune of a great secret.
 If any city captures the essence of magical realism, that distinction is bestowed upon none other than Cartagena, the adopted home of the world’s most beloved magical realism author, Gabriel Garcia Marquez.
 The seaside city combines the best of Caribbean and Latin flavors with effortless flare and color.
-Like many best kept secrets, the word has gotten out, and now is the time to romance this gem brimming with old world charm and hospitality like only Colombia knows how to do.
+Like many best kept secrets, the word has gotten out, and now is the time to romance this gem brimming with old world charm and hospitality.

 What’s the best time to visit Cartagena?